-Figure 66.
+Figure 65.
 Track lengths during the different phases, from development to a full hyperloop network (TNO, 2017)

 According to a recent study (TNO, 2017), a test track length at the range of 3 km to 15 km at full scale is required to implement the hyperloop development, testing and certification.
 At a length of at least 40 km, the full hyperloop system for passenger transport will be certified.
 The European Hyperloop Development center (Zeleros, 2021b), the European Hyperloop Center (HDP, 2021) and the EuroTube (EuroTube, 2021) are certain initiatives to accelerate the realization of the hyperloop vision.
-However, track facilities are intended to open in 2022 providing testing grounds, at a scale 1:2, and in 2026, EuroTube is planning to launch more than 30 km full scale test tracks for testing passengers and cargo pods (Figure 67).
+However, track facilities are intended to open in 2022 providing testing grounds, at a scale 1:2, and in 2026, EuroTube is planning to launch more than 30 km full scale test tracks for testing passengers and cargo pods (Figure 66).

+Figure 66.
+EuroTube's plan for construction of a full-scale testing facility and increasing the technology readiness level (Inauen & EuroTube, 2021)

 Figure 67.
-EuroTube's plan for construction of a full-scale testing facility and increasing the technology readiness level (Inauen & EuroTube, 2021)

-Figure 68.
-Zeleros's overview of the European Hyperloop Development center testing facility proposed for Spain (Zeleros, 2021b)
+Zeleros's overview of the European Hyperloop Development Center testing facility proposed for Spain (Zeleros, 2021b)

-Moreover, certain simulations are required to optimize further the sub-component design, such as the design of the tubes, the pylons, the systems for vacuum, levitation and propulsion and the pods.
+Moreover, certain simulations will be used to optimize further the sub-component design, such as the design of the tubes, the pylons, the systems for vacuum, levitation and propulsion and the pods.
 The reasoning for selecting the levitation and propulsion system shall be determined conducting simulations and be conformed to the requirements of a low-pressure-based environment.
 The various combinations between the tube's operational energy consumption and the aerodynamic performance of the pod shall be simulated and evaluated in terms of optimal operating energy consumption, tube pressure and passenger pod capacity.

-Additional demand related aspects, that need to be considered in the short term and ensure a smooth progress of the hyperloop system are the following:
+Additional demand related aspects that are considered in the short term to ensure a smooth progress of the hyperloop system are:

 - Establish a definitive demand forecasting approach/methodology for hyperloop, such that alternative schemes are analysed in a comparable and consistent manner.
 This approach would focus on the most important features of the journey experience (e.g., fares and journey times), be amenable to the analysis of competition with rail and air, and be readily tractable using available industry data at the European level. - Undertake willingness-to-pay (WTP) research to better understand the key trade-offs, e.g., journey time vs. fares vs. comfort, inherent within the competitive environment for hyperloop.
-A particular focus would be to determine whether existing understanding of such trade-offs, e.g., such as the value of travel time savings, can be readily extrapolated to hyperloop, or whether there are idiosyncrasies of hyperloop that introduce new dimensions to such trade-offs. - Following from the previous point, it could be instructive to undertake focused behavioural research, to better understand the perceived advantages (e.g., speed) and disadvantages (e.g., noise and comfort) of hyperloop from the passenger perspective. - Depiction and identification of requirements for integration of new lines (whether traditional or Hyperloop) into existing transport networks, including competitiveness issues, and passenger flow prediction models.
+A particular focus would be to determine whether existing understanding of such trade-offs, e.g., such as the value of travel time savings, can be readily extrapolated to hyperloop, or whether there are idiosyncrasies of hyperloop that introduce new dimensions to such trade-offs. - Following from the previous point, it could be instructive to undertake focused behavioural research, to better understand the perceived advantages (e.g., speed) and disadvantages (e.g., noise and comfort) of hyperloop from the passenger perspective.

+Depiction and identification of requirements for integration of new lines (whether traditional or Hyperloop) into existing transport networks, including competitiveness issues, and passenger flow prediction models.

-The road to achieve scalability of hyperloop systems is long and complex, since the technology is not sufficiently mature.
-However, specifying short- and long-term goals and performing a gap analysis are conducive to the understanding of the various technical aspects and to overcome the challenges from the current phase, considered at the moment, impossible.
-The challenges may include unproven technologies, the absence of sufficient information and at some cases, of initial concepts.
-The feasibility and efficiency of several core technologies have not yet been evaluated and verified at the proposed speed range and the current progress from the various developers -seeking to gain a competitive advantage, is unclear.
-Therefore, creating a relatively straightforward approach, such as a gap analysis, aids to evaluate objectives, aspirations and actions at different timescales.
+The road to achieve scalability of hyperloop systems is long and complex; however, specifying short- and long-term goals and performing a gap analysis are conducive to the understanding of the various technical aspects to overcome the challenges.
+The feasibility and efficiency of several core technologies have not yet been evaluated and verified at the proposed speed range and full scale.
+Therefore, creating a straightforward gap analysis, aids to evaluate objectives, aspirations and actions at different timescales.